Home/Glossary/judging vs perceiving

 Does judging mean controlling?

 Not necessarily.
 It usually means a stronger preference for structure, closure, and visible progress.
+Many judging types are flexible in domains they care less about.

 Are perceiving types disorganized?